-Every legal recruiter practices their own brand of recruiting, and, for the most part, each style has merit.
+Every individual recruiter's style has a certain merit.
+Nevertheless, when you are dealing with recruiters it is important to be aware of their particular recruiting style.
 As the head of a national recruiting firm, I speak with legal recruiters both within and outside of my recruiting firm each day and have become quite familiar with various recruiting styles.
-When you are searching for a recruiter, it is important that you, too, are aware of the various recruiting styles as your legal recruiter's particular recruiting style can often determine how effectively they can assist you in your job search.
+If you use a recruiter for your job search, the recruiter you use will undoubtedly have their own particular style.
+It is important that you be aware of your legal recruiter's particular recruiting style because this will determine how successful the recruiter is for you.

-In my experience, there are three main types of recruiters.
-I call the first type of recruiter "the Cougar."
-The Cougar is typically most concerned with making the perfect match and does not submit people to a lot of firms or work with a lot of candidates at one time.
-The second sort of recruiter is the "Market Penetrator."
-A Market Penetrator typically works with many candidates at one time and submits his or her candidates to many firms at once-often regardless of whether these firms have positions or not.
-The third sort of recruiter is the "Database Lover."
-The Database Lover generally submits only highly qualified candidates to active openings.
-Unlike the Cougar or the Market Penetrator, the Database Lover is a little more literal in terms of their approach to recruiting and placement.
+In my experience, there are three main styles of recruiters.
+The first type of recruiter I call the Cougar.
+The Cougar typically most concerned with making the perfect match and does not submit people to a lot of firms or work with a lot of candidates at one time.
+The second sort of recruiter is the Market Penetrator.
+A Market Penetrator typically works with many candidates at one time and submits their candidates to many firms at once-often regardless of whether they have a position.
+The third sort of recruiter is the Database Lover.
+The Database Lover generally is somewhat literal and submits only highly qualified candidates to active openings.
+Unlike the Courgar, the Database Lover is a little more literal in terms of their approach to recruiting and placement.